Tax and digital transformation in Latin America

 The impact of digital transformation on tax

 As the world grows smaller through technology and digital transformation, national borders, as well as customs clearance and duties, have become less of an obstacle in conducting business.
-This is especially true as new methods of payment and intangibles become more common.
+This is especially 1 as new methods of payment and intangibles become more common.

 This brings new concerns for nations, however, because the taxation of business activities is a primary source of tax revenue.

 In the past, withholding income tax was the standard alternative to taxing foreign companies when they lacked a PE in a given country.